Are you depressed because God seems to have abandoned you? Consider apostle Paul

 - Five times I received from the Jews thirty-nine lashes.

 - Three times I was beaten with rods and stoned.

 - Three times I was shipwrecked, a night and a day I have spent in the deep.

-- I have been on frequent journeys, in dangers from rivers, dangers from robbers, dangers from my countrymen, dangers from the Gentiles, dangers in the city, dangers in the wilderness, dangers on the sea, dangers among false brethren.
+- I have been on frequent journeys, in dangers from rivers, robbers, my countrymen, the Gentiles, the city, the wilderness, the wilderness, the dangers on the sea, and the dangers among false brethren.

 - I have been in labor and hardship.